 As the February deadline to comply with India’s new eCommerce regulations draws nearer, online marketplaces like Flipkart and Amazon India has assured sellers that it will be business, as usual, barring a minor blip.

-Walmart owned Flipkart has told the Indian Government that the downtime will be to streamline technical issues, Amazon India maintained there would be minor disruption to its sellers.
-Amazon and Walmart are understood to have written letters to the government asking it to extend the February 1 deadline, sources said.
-The government is further considering traders’ demand for setting up an eCommerce regulator, they added.
+Walmart-owned Flipkart has told the Indian Government that the downtime will be to streamline technical issues; Amazon India maintained there would be minor disruption to its sellers.
+Sources said that Amazon and Walmart had written letters to the government asking it to extend the February 1 deadline.
+They added that the government is further considering traders’ demand for setting up an eCommerce regulator.

-A marketplace eCommerce company is the one which does not own goods and services but acts as a mediator between seller and buyer.
+A marketplace eCommerce company is one that does not own goods and services but acts as a mediator between seller and buyer.
 Companies like Amazon and Flipkart fall into this category.
-Hundred percent FDI is allowed in marketplace eCommerce companies.
+A hundred percent FDI is allowed in marketplace eCommerce companies.

 The new eCommerce rule bans companies from selling products via firms in which they have an equity interest.
-The new guidelines also say that an eCommerce marketplace entity, like Amazon, cannot mandate any seller to sell any product exclusively on its platform only.
+The new guidelines also say that an eCommerce marketplace entity like Amazon cannot mandate any seller to sell any product exclusively on its platform.

 The new rules were issued because marketplace eCommerce companies were acting like inventory-based eCommerce companies, where no FDI is allowed.